darthkurak/darthkurak.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Solutions Architect | Bosch
+subtitle: Team Lead | Allegro Pay
 ---

 I have been a software architecture enthusiast and problem solver in the .NET world for 10 years.